cookiebinary1/trusted-wifi-area/README.md

 # Trusted Wi-Fi Area - Do not lock the screen (Ubuntu/Mint with Cinnamon)

-If you don't want to lock the screen saver on a specific Wi-Fi network (at home, etc.), try this solution.
+If you don't want to lock the screen on a specific Wi-Fi network (at home, etc.) try this solution.

 ### How it works?
-The screensaver will not lock the screen on the listed Wi-Fi networks.
+The screensaver will not appear on the listed Wi-Fi networks.
 So far, the implementation is only for Cinnamon (Ubuntu, Linux Mint etc.).
 Other desktop environments are being worked on.

 ## Download

 Download and unzip by: